How to measure bra size at home for the perfect fit every time

 “The underwires in your bra should sit flat on your ribcage (not your boob!) all the way round to your armpits,” says Laura.
 “The wires between your boobs should lie flat against your chest without digging in, rubbing or poking out.”

 If you find underwired bras uncomfortable, it could also be down to style.
-Try plunge over balconette, as the wire finishes much lower down the cup.
+Try a plunge bra over a balconette, as the wire finishes much lower down the cup.
 Pretty, wire-free triangle bras and the best bralettes are a good choice, too - although if you have a larger bust, make sure they're offering good enough lift and support.
 If you're on the fence about bralettes, read our guide on bras vs bralettes to help you decide what the right style for you is.

 3. Boobs are fully encapsulated in the bra cup